timbru31/spigot-anti-piracy-backend/README.md

 Since this is a blacklist solution, a planned future is to validate the supplied user id against the buyers of the premium plugin.
 Only when it's on the list, the plugin is allowed to start (as long, as the user is not blacklisted).

-The following document query can be used to retrieve an array of all user id's who bought the plugin:
+The following document query can be used to retrieve an array of all user ids who bought the plugin:

 ```js
 let buyers = Array.from(